TobCraft3521/aktionstage/README.md

 - Only one day can be selected, but also deselected
 - You can search for teachers (NEW) in a dropdown select
 - LIVE search
+- sharable link even though the detail view happens on the same component -> layout

 The login page was redesigned.
 UX fixes such as